selfcustody/krux/docs/getting-started/features/tamper-detection.md

 ### Ensuring Tamper Detection

-The Flash Hash function securely hashes the combination of the *TC-Code*, UID, and flash content:
+The TC Flash Hash function securely hashes the combination of the *TC Code*, UID, and flash content:

-`hash(TC-Code,UID,Flash content)` -> Image + Words
+`hash(TC Code,UID,Flash content)` -> Image + Words

-Hash properties ensure that without knowing the *TC-Code*, UID, and flash content, an attacker cannot reproduce the Flash Hash results.
+Hash properties ensure that without knowing the *TC Code*, UID, and flash content, an attacker cannot reproduce the TC Flash Hash results.

-## Executing *Flash Hash*
+## Executing *TC Flash Hash*

-After setting a *TC-Code* user can use the *Flash Hash* feature, available in `Tools -> Flash Tools -> Flash Hash`.
+After setting a *TC Code* user can use the *TC Flash Hash* feature, available in `Tools -> Flash Tools -> TC Flash Hash`.

-By navigating to `Settings -> Security -> Hash Flash at Boot`, you can set Krux to always require *Flash Hash* verification after device is turned on.
+By navigating to `Settings -> Security -> TC Flash Hash at Boot`, you can set Krux to always require *TC Flash Hash* verification after device is turned on.

-If a wrong *TC-Code* is typed at boot, the device will turn off.
-As storing code typing attempts count on flash would change its contents, there will be no consequences if wrong *TC-code* is typed multiple times.
+If a wrong *TC Code* is typed at boot, the device will turn off.
+As storing code typing attempts count on flash would change its contents, there will be no consequences if wrong *TC Code* is typed multiple times.

-As *TC-Code* verification data is stored in the user's region of memory, *Flash Hash* and *TC-Code* requirement is disabled if the user wipes the device.
+As *TC Code* verification data is stored in the user's region of memory, *TC Flash Hash* and *TC Code* requirement is disabled if the user wipes the device.
 Flashing an older firmware version will also disable the feature.

 ## Potential Attack Scenarios and Their Mitigation
 ### Challenge for an Attacker